Using The Text/HTML Editor: Atto

 Multimedia (Images, Audio, Video, and Interactive Media)

-The third set of buttons in the Atto text editor, these let you include other kinds of media like images, audio, video, and interactive content in your Moodle content.
+The third set of buttons on the text editor are used to add multimedia like images, video, and interactive content to your Moodle course.

-Some images are very large and will take a long time to upload and view.
+NOTE: Some images are large and may take a long time to upload.

 1. Click into the location you want your image placed.

-NOTE: if you want text to wrap around the image to any degree click what you want the TOP of the image to align with
+NOTE: If you want text to wrap around the image click where you want the TOP of the image to align with.

 • Left or Right will have text wrap AROUND the image.